Plan Your Campaign Series Blog 2: How to Create Successful Direct Mail

 In the body copy you can go into more detail, but put the benefits up front.
 Start the sentence with “Reduce costs with…” rather than putting it at the end.
 The body copy is also a good place to use emotive copy and empathise with a challenge the customer is facing, how you can resolve it and what the improved end result will be.

 Finally, don’t use industry jargon or assume that your audience is familiar with acronyms.
-When in doubt write less – leave plenty of space for visual imagery (a picture is worth a thousand words!).
+When in doubt write less – successful direct mail leaves plenty of space for visual imagery (a picture is worth a thousand words!).
 Get straight to the point and only write about the most important details.

 Perfect the creative